 4. What are your preferences?

 Food is a tool and opportunity to help you achieve your goals, not something to restrict and fight against.
-When it comes to healthy eating, aim for progress not perfection.
-If you have mostly whole, unprocessed foods 80% of the time, it’s okay to have birthday cake once in awhile.
+When it comes to healthy eating, aim for progress, not perfection.
+If you have mostly whole, unprocessed foods 80% of the time, it’s okay to have a birthday cake once in a while.
 You should never feel like you’re on a diet, you should feel like you’re living your life and this is just how you eat.
 If you feel like you’re white-knuckling your diet, something is wrong.
 Finally, it’s okay not to identify with a certain diet.
-You don’t need to label yourself as vegan, or paleo, or keto, or whatever the latest fad diet is, balance is key.
+You don’t need to label yourself as vegan, paleo, keto, or whatever the latest fad diet is, balance is key.